MikelCalvo/ESP32CAM-to-NodeJS/server/README.md

 - `fileSize`: The maximum file size allowed in bytes.
 Default is 10,000,000 (10MB).
 - `abortOnLimit`: Whether to abort the upload if the file size exceeds the limit.
 Default is true.
 - `uploadFolder`: The folder where uploaded files will be saved.
 Default is `./images`.

-## License

-This project is licensed under the WTFPL License - see the [LICENSE.md](LICENSE.md) file for details.